-During the 2021-22 school year, the district provided a comprehensive education to 1,261 students in Transitional Kindergarten through 8th Grade.
-The student population was 13.8% English learner (EL), 33.7% Socioeconomically Disadvantaged, 0.7% Foster Youth (FY), and 10.2% Students with Disabilities.
-The LCFF Unduplicated count was 38.72%.
+During the 2022-23 school year, the district provided a comprehensive education to 1,209 students in grades Transitional Kindergarten through 8th Grade.
+The student population was 14.1% English learners (EL), 35.9% Socioeconomically Disadvantaged, 0.5% Foster Youth (FY), and 10.8% Students with Disabilities.
+The LCFF Unduplicated count was 45.7%.

-The MUESD leads with a vision, mission and core values to provide coherence and alignment throughout the district.
+The MUESD leads with a vision, mission, and core values to provide coherence and alignment throughout the district.